ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 [![Build Status](https://travis-ci.org/ibm-watson-data-lab/shopping-list-vuejs-pouchdb.svg?branch=master)](https://travis-ci.org/ibm-watson-data-lab/shopping-list-vuejs-pouchdb)
 ![IBM Cloud Deployments](https://metrics-tracker.mybluemix.net/stats/4b4ca7dd406587d30b91b8ecff5eaf6b/badge.svg)

-# Create an Offline First Shopping List with Vue.js
+# Create an Offline First Shopping List with Vue.js and PouchDB

-In this code pattern, we will create an Offline First shopping list.
-Shopping List is an Offline First demo Progressive Web App built using [Vue.js](https://vuejs.org/).
+This code pattern is a reference implementation of an Offline First shopping list app, built as a Progressive Web App using [Vue.js](https://vuejs.org/) and [PouchDB](https://pouchdb.com/).
 [This app is part of a series of Offline First demo apps, each built using a different stack.](https://github.com/ibm-watson-data-lab/shopping-list).

+When the reader has completed this Code Pattern and explored the code in this GitHub repository, they will understand how to:

 - create a shopping list web application that stores its data in a local PouchDB database.
 - turn the web application into a Progressive Web App that works with or without an internet connection.